 Single track on the edge of development

-This dedicated section of the MT is one of the shortest ones listed on their website, at only 6.1 miles one way, and does not include any sections of existing trails in any local parks.
-The majority of the trail is actually single track, except for one mile on the east end of the trail that passes by the West Wing substation and around a new subdivision.
+This dedicated section of the MT is one of the shortest ones listed on their website, at only 6.1-miles one way, and does not include any sections of existing trails in any local parks.
+The majority of the path is single track, except for one mile on the east end of the trail that passes by the West Wing substation and around a new subdivision.

-The only designated trailhead for this section of the trail is the Trilby Trailhead, which is also one of the few dedicated trailheads for the MT.
-It can also be used to hike the White Tanks/Grand Avenue section of the MT.
-This trailhead is very basic, just a gravel lot, about 10 parking spaces traced out with river rock, and a kiosk listing the nearby sections of the trail.
+The only designated trailhead for this section of the trail is the Trilby Trailhead, one of the few dedicated trailheads for MT.
+Trilby TH is also used for the White Tanks/Grand Avenue section of the MT too.
+This trailhead is very basic, just a gravel lot, about ten parking spaces traced out with river rock, and a kiosk lists the trail's nearby sections.

-The views to the north and to the west are the best, mainly because they have the least views of power lines, highways, and other major infrastructure.
+The north and the West's views are the best, mainly because they have the least views of power lines, highways, and other major infrastructure.
 Within the first mile, the trail passes by an abandoned building and two wastewater facilities.
-After that there is some open space, then (as of April 2020), there is a subdivision under construction, mostly grading.
-There are signs along the trail indicating that there are sections that are detoured.
+After that, there is some open space, then (as of April 2020), there is a subdivision under construction, mostly grading.
+There are signs along the trail indicating detoured sections.
 However, the actual detours seemed minimal, consisting of extra markers across a graded drainage channel.

-At the 4.5 mile mark, the trail gets very close to Happy Valley Road, and the traffic is very visible and audible.
-At just over 5 miles, the trail makes a hard right turn to the south and ends up on a dirt road adjacent to the West Wing substation, and also crosses under the power lines that it had been making some distance with up to this point.
+At the 4.5-mile mark, the trail gets very close to Happy Valley Road, and the traffic is very visible and audible.
+At just over 5-miles, the trail makes a hard right turn to the south and ends up on a dirt road adjacent to the West Wing substation.
+It also crosses under the power lines that it had been making some distance with up to this point.

 Check out the Official Route and Triplog.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.